 ‘I’m re-imagining our universe — entangled in the void of spacetime.’

-My curved canvases become a way to initiate events that consumes the surface geometry, creating distinct expressions and reciprocal marks that cannot be achieved on the flat picture plane, yet the results of the work are always presented in that form — as a metaphor for how we may observe.
+My curved canvases are a way of initiating events.
+Distributing distinct expressions and reciprocal marks to the surface geometry, from all sides and angles, in ways that cannot be achieved on the flat picture plane – yet the results of the work are always presented in the flat form.
+A metaphor for how we observe.

 Since 2004, I’ve been evolving this aesthetic thought.
 A style of abstraction that is deeply rooted in the present context of a multi-dimensional universe and the way nature itself could be.